-Tifton Wrongful Death Lawyer Helping Families Who Have Lost a Loved One in an Accident
+A Tifton Wrongful Death Lawyer Can Help Your Family If You’ve Lost a Loved One in an Accident

 Wrongful Death Cases in Georgia

 Georgia law allows people to pursue wrongful death claims when the accident is the cause of another party’s negligence or recklessness or due to intentional or criminal acts.
 Wrongful death cases commonly arise from the following:

 - Deaths caused by dangerous or defective products

 Wrongful death claims can include cases where the victim died in the accident or died weeks, months, or sometimes years later.
 If you have lost a loved one due to someone else’s actions, a Tifton wrongful death lawyer can discuss whether or not you can pursue a claim.

 Wrongful Death Lawsuits After Criminal Activity